James Daly (activist): T. M. Healy's view of the Irishtown meeting

-T. W. Moody points out that Healy's comment about Davitt missing the train appears to come from A. M. Sullivan's 'New Ireland', p 434 and is otherwise uncorroborated; likewise his quoting of Daly's quip about Davitt is otherwise uncorroborated.
-However, it does appear that Daly and Davitt held differing views of their relative importance to the early land war.
-Moody points out that Daly's January 1881 account of the Irishtown meeting in the Connaught Telegraph claiming that Davitt was not involved until the June Westport meeting is untrue; similarly Davitt's July 1882 account left Daly out and claimed he himself was solely responsible, yet he told the 1889 Times-Parnell Commission that he (Davitt) was not responsible; then in his 1904 'Fall of Feudalism', when he was free to reveal all, he failed to give Daly any due.
+T. W. Moody notes that Healy's account of Davitt missing the train appears to derive from Alexander Martin Sullivan's New Ireland and is otherwise uncorroborated, as is the quip attributed to Daly.
+Nonetheless, it appears that Daly and Davitt held differing views of their respective importance to the early land war.
+Moody observes that Daly's January 1881 account in the Connaught Telegraph, which claimed Davitt was not involved until the June Westport meeting, is inaccurate; equally, Davitt's July 1882 account omitted Daly and claimed sole responsibility for himself, though he later told the 1889 Times-Parnell Commission that he had not been responsible, before again failing to credit Daly in his 1904 work The Fall of Feudalism.